theguega/personal/resume/resume.typ

 #custom-title("Projects")[
   #project-heading("Neural Surrogate for Model Predictive Control")[
-    - Developed a neural surrogate for MPC comparing SVMs, MLPs, and RNNs to approximate optimal control policies.
+    - Developed a neural surrogate for MPC comparing SVMs, MLPs, and RNNs for behavioral cloning.
-    - Benchmarked against RL baselines using RMSE, tracking error, constraint violations, and real-time feasibility.
+    - Benchmarked using offline and online metrics inside a MuJoCo simulation achieving 90% success.
   ]

   #project-heading("Real-Time Kernel (RTOS)")[
-    - Built a preemptive RTOS on STM32H747I-DISCO with mutexes, semaphores, and priority inversion handling.
+    - Built a preemptive RTOS on STM32H747I-DISCO with mutexes, semaphores, and priority inheritance.
     - Implemented both in Rust (stm32-hal) and C for bare-metal control, showcasing deep embedded systems expertise.
   ]

   #project-heading("LeRobot: Teleoperated Robotic Arm")[
-    - Built dual-arm robotic system achieving 80% success at 50 Hz using π0 general VLA.
+    - Built dual-arm robotic system achieving 80% success at 50 Hz using pi0.5 VLA.
     - Explored reinforcement and imitation learning (PyTorch, HuggingFace) for teleoperation.
   ]
 ]